PHYSICAL SUPPLY AND USE

 Methods for Calculating Monetary Supply and Use

-- Water suppliers' annual financial reports
+- Water providers' annual financial reports; and

-- Public administration and finance data
+- Public administration and finance data.

-The data collected from these sources were collated and aggregated to State and Territory level.
+The data collected from these sources were collated and aggregated to state and territory level.

 Industry gross value added:

 - Expenditure on distributed water was calculated by taking total volume and connected properties reported by each water provider, calculating average consumption values per household and applying the provider's fixed and variable tariff structures to these average values.
 Where tariff information is not available, an average water rate ($ per kL) was applied to the volume of water consumed by the households within those service areas.